Black medic flower. The Australian weed Identification chart avoids the confusion that can occur between this weed, oxalis and white clover

 Reproduction: Black Medic reproduces by seed.

 Habitat: This weed is a good indicator of soil problems.
 It thrives in drought, low nitrogen, well-drained, compact soils and bare areas.
 Yellow Trefoil indicates that you are mowing too low, and your turf struggles to compete.
+It is often found in disturbed areas or lawns, as well as in fields and pastures.

 How to remove Black Medic from your lawn.